 Diagnostic Balance Testing

-With such a wide range of hearing and balance disorders, many of which have similar symptoms, it’s important for an audiologist to make an accurate diagnosis in order to come up with a successful treatment plan.
+With such a wide range of hearing and balance disorders, many of which have similar symptoms, it’s important for an audiologist to make an accurate diagnosis to come up with a successful treatment plan.
 Diagnostic testing plays an important role in determining the condition responsible for a patient’s suffering.

 Types of Diagnostic Tests

 - Posturography.
-This balance test measures the effectiveness of the somatosensory system, vestibular system, and vision to determine which area(s) to focus on when treating a balance disorder.
+This balance test measures the effectiveness of the somatosensory system, vestibular system and vision to determine which area(s) to focus on when treating a balance disorder.

 - Videonystagmography.
 This test measures eye movements to evaluate the inner ear and central motor functions.
-It can determine whether a vestibular disorder is the cause of a balance problem, and where one or both ears are affected.
+It can determine whether a vestibular disorder is the cause of a balance problem and where one or both ears are affected.

-These diagnostic tests are quick, painless, and can help us diagnose and evaluate a variety of hearing and balance disorders.
+These diagnostic tests are quick, painless and can help us diagnose and evaluate a variety of hearing and balance disorders.